Advice

 Where?

 Great Tits are typically woodland birds, foraging in trees and bushes to find insects, and nesting in holes in trunks.
-But keep an ear out in your local garden or green space – they have adapted well to living alongside humans, often feasting at feeders or bird tables.
+But keep an ear out in your local garden or green space – they have adapted well to living alongside humans, often feasting at feeders.

 Great Tit